 When showering be sure not to rough up cuticle while you’re washing.
 Use a gentle shampoo and conditioner.
 Rinse the hair “down” instead of “back.”
 When you get out of the shower, refrain from messing your curls with a towel.
 Instead, lean over and squeeze the water out so that you’re holding the curl in place.
 Rough drying with a towel creates frizz, and you don’t want frizz.
 The ideal accessory is the turban towel which will remove fast excess water without messing up the curl formation.

 My favorite nurture product for curls and waves is the Iles Formula Curl Revive.

-Curl Revive launched one month ago to phenomenal reviews.
-It has 2 applicators: a spray for finer textured hair and a flip top for coarse thick hair that needs a stronger dose of product.
+Curl Revive launched recently to phenomenal reviews.
+It has 2 applicators: a spray for finer-textured hair and a flip-top for coarse thick hair that needs a stronger dose of product.
 It delivers soft luscious curls and waves with no crackle and crunch or greasy or stiff results.
 Apply this liberally throughout the damp hair then diffuse the curls dry or allow to dry naturally.

 My preferred dryer is the Dyson dryer with diffuser attachment.
 It dries hair fast without agitating the curl movement.
 For curly hair, it is so important to allow hair to dry thoroughly before going in and pulling out the curl gently with fingers.

 For travel, you might want to carry a collapsible diffuser.
 This is a good, inexpensive one available at Amazon.